-You or your provider can get a decision, either spoken or in writing, from your plan in advance to find out if it covers a service, item, or drug.
-This decision is called "prior authorization."
-If your plan doesn't approve the request for prior authorization, you may have to pay the full cost of the service, item, or drug.
+You or your provider can get a decision, either verbally or in writing, from your plan in advance to find out if it covers a service, drug, or supply.
+You can also find out how much you'll have to pay.
+This is called an "organization determination."
+Sometimes you have to do this as prior authorization for your plan to cover the service, drug, or supply.

-You, your representative, or your doctor can ask for an "organization determination" which tells you whether a service, item, or drug will be covered, or how much you'll have to pay.
+You, your representative, or your doctor can request an organization determination.
 A representative is someone you can appoint to help you.
 Your representative can be a family member, friend, advocate, attorney, financial advisor, doctor, or someone else who will act on your behalf.
-Based on your health needs, you, your representative, or your doctor can ask for a fast decision on your organization determination.
-If your plan denies coverage, they must tell you in writing.
-You have the right to appeal.
-For more information on filing an appeal, visit Medicare.gov/providers-services/claims-appeals-complaints/appeals.
+Based on your health needs, you, your representative, or your doctor can ask for a fast decision on your organization determination request.
+If your plan denies coverage, the plan must tell you in writing, and you have the right to appeal.